zinzy/zinzy.website-v3/content/page/About.md

   </figure>
 {{< /rawhtml >}}

-Hello, I’m Zinzy Waleson Geene and you have reached my world wide web homepage.
-This website is a home for soft stances, lived experiences, and critical notes on the things I hold dear.
+I'm pleased you have reached my world wide web homepage.
+This is a home for soft stances, lived experiences, and critical notes on the things I hold dear.
 No highlight reel, no likes, no follow button.
 You may [follow](/follow) me the old-fashioned way or, even better, [say hello](/hello).

 ### I'm one of those privileged people who wake up feeling 8+.